XanaduAI/xanadu-qca-data/README.md

 # Quantum-advantage data
-This repository contains a reference to the data referred by Nature paper (link TBD).
+This repository contains a reference to the data showcased in [our Nature paper on quantum computational advantage](https://www.nature.com/articles/s41586-022-04725-x).
 Data is publicly hosted in an s3 bucket and can be downloaded via the `download_data.py` python utility.

 ## Directories